In Our Hearts Stories

 That’s why it was a shock when his health suddenly deteriorated in 2012.
 Very quickly, Papa started to feel like he was losing his vision in one eye and we discovered he had a detached retina.
 This meant he had to stop cycling and he slowly retired from his business.
 These incidents were quite stressful for him.
 We thought that he was becoming withdrawn and perhaps a little depressed; this was really out of character for the man I knew as my father.

 A family friend, a highly-trained physiotherapist, noticed the difference in movement in my father simply from the way he picked up his cup of tea.
-He had known my father for several years and had begun see a few changes in him.
+He had known my father for several years and had begun to see a few changes in him.
 He later told us he was praying he was wrong, but instantly knew something was not right and thought it could possibly be a brain tumour.
 He immediately spoke to our GP and pushed for Papa to go and see a neurologist straight away.

 Papa had lots of tests, which led to him having a brain biopsy.
 The initial diagnosis came soon afterwards; Papa had a grade three anaplastic astrocytoma.
 The tumour was diffuse and difficult to identify so they started his treatment following the usual plan for glioblastoma multiforme (GBM).

 We had heard of GBM before and knew it was an aggressive form of brain tumour.
 Both Papa’s nephew, and one of our old family friends, had died from secondary brain tumours when they were in their forties.
-We clung to the hope that he would be okay and were grateful that at least it wasn’t grade four.
+We clung to the hope that he would be okay and were grateful that at least it wasn’t a grade 4.
 His health deteriorated immediately and he started treatment in September 2013.

 The tumour was inoperable because it was diffuse.
 Papa hadn’t wanted to have chemotherapy, he had seen how gruelling it was, but his tumour was advanced and both his oncologists recommended both radiotherapy and chemotherapy.
 I understood why Papa was so reluctant to have the chemotherapy; it’s a horrible experience, but there are so few options for treatment.
 The family all tried to support him, there were often about seven of us at his oncologist appointments!
 I moved back to the UK for six months to be there for him and my mum.
 I sometimes wonder if it would have been better for him not to have had chemo, but when you are in that situation you want to try everything possible.
 Perhaps this was selfish of us?

 Everyone always says family is important, but this was when we probably realised it the most.
-Menal, my brother, Chandni, my sister, and myself wouldn’t have coped if it wasn’t for our spouses’ (Lavina, Kevel and Shainal) support.
+Menal, my brother, Chandni, my sister, and I wouldn’t have coped if it wasn’t for our spouses’ (Lavina, Kevel and Shainal) support.
 They all loved him like their own father.
 We already had a huge family but with their families support too, we were a force to be reckoned with!

 One of Papa’s retired brothers would come every day to chop a fresh coconut open for him with a machete.
 Another would visit every weekend.
 Papa’s four sisters living in London were always coming to see him and he always smiled his beautiful, warm smile for them.
 He was equally close to my Mum’s siblings and they all made him feel very loved.

-Our cousins, several being homeopaths and owning health food stores or pharmacies, were so supportive as we looked into all of the supplements available and overhauled his diet.
+Our cousins, several being homoeopaths and owning health food stores or pharmacies, were so supportive as we looked into all of the supplements available and overhauled his diet.
 We were keen to give everything a chance.
 Many of my cousins thought of my father as a second dad.
 On Valentine’s Day, one of my cousins Priya came to sing to him instead of going on a date.
 She told him: “You are the only date I want this year.”

 Friends of Papa from all over the world got in touch to wish him well.
 During his last month, when he was staying in hospital as an in-patient, family and friends would all go to visit him regularly.
 Traditionally, Indian people like to show respect by removing their shoes and we would cause quite a bit of amusement amongst the nurses when they saw the long line of shoes at the door to his room.